Below you can find out what the partnership will do and how it will do it.

 Surrey is a very large county which has:

-- One local authority
+- One local authority.

-- Surrey Heartlands Health and Care Partnership
+- Two Integrated Care Boards (ICBs) – Frimley Health and Care ICB and Surrey Heartlands Health and Care Partnership ICB.

-- 11 district and borough councils
+- 11 district and borough councils.

-- Over 250 provider organisations
+- Over 250 provider organisations.

 - It is estimated that there are 21,000 people in Surrey that have a learning disability, of which just under 4,000 people are known to Surrey County Council.
-It will be very difficult for everyone to come to the partnership board therefore the local Valuing People groups are a way for people to have a say locally.

 The chair and the co-chair of the Valuing People groups will attend the partnership board.
-There will be four local Valuing People groups that will cover different parts of Surrey
+There will be four local Valuing People groups that will cover different parts of Surrey.

 East Surrey